liamsoftware/poppulo/readme.txt

 Brief Class Description/Design:
 - RestService: contains all endpoints
-- Ticket: represents a lottery ticket, stores a list of the results for each line of the ticket.
+- Ticket: represents a lottery ticket, stores a list of the lineResults for each line of the ticket.
 - TicketGenerator: interface that allows for generating and amending tickets.
 - RandomTicketGenerator: implements TicketGenerator.
 Creates a ticket with n lines, amends a ticket with n additional lines if the ticket has not been checked.
 - TicketCache: Cache of tickets with the unique id as the key, tickets as the value.
-- RulePolicy: interface that allows ticket line results to be checked.
+- RulePolicy: interface that allows ticket line lineResults to be checked.
 - SimpleRulePolicy: implements RulePolicy.
-Calculates the result for each line on a ticket and adds that result to the ticket.
+Calculates the lineResult for each line on a ticket and adds that lineResult to the ticket.
-- Result: stores the result for a line.
+- Result: stores the lineResult for a line.
 Implements the Comparator interface to allow ordering.
 - IllegalTicketAmendException: thrown if a client tries to update a ticket that has already been checked.
 - TicketNotFoundException: thrown if a client tries to check or update a ticket that is not in the cache.